 Finally, the body of the plan itself must be developed.
 The format, table of contents, descriptive photos, maps and graphs, data entry and other technical details of the finished product are completed.
 Goals, objectives and policies are drafted from public input and reviewed by stakeholders for inclusion.
 A timeline for implementation will be determined by the participating jurisdictions.
 The plan may then be adopted.

 The Central Oklahoma Economic Development District (COEDD) is the parent organization for the Central Oklahoma Regional Transportation Planning Organization (CORTPO).
+Planning Goals and Requirements

 Funding for this project was provided by the Federal Highway Administration through the Oklahoma Department of Transportation (ODOT).
-ODOT is managing the project in cooperation with the Oklahoma Association of Regional Councils of Government (OARC).

 Long Range Transportation Plans (LRTP's) have been completed for: